 Here are some problems you might have had to contend with:

 While you should definitely consider training your pet to behave, why not also make it easier on yourself by choosing upholstery that is more pet-friendly?
 Select a fabric that has a tight weave that does not have much texture since that can easily get caught in claws.
 Stay away from light colors unless you have a well-behaved and well-trained pet.
 Select a fabric that you would buy for a heavy usage area.
 And consider that leather and microfiber are best-suited to life with pets.

-Leather is one of the best coverings you can choose, period.
+Leather is hands down one of the best coverings you can choose.
 It is long lasting and actually improves with age and use.
 It is easy to maintain, comes in many colors, and is available at different price points.